airamez/Angular-Intro/Components.md

 ## ngOnInit
 - https://angular.io/api/core/OnInit
+  - A lifecycle hook that is called after Angular has initialized all data-bound properties of a directive.
 - Add OnInit to the `@angular/core` import clause
 - Add `implements OnInit` to the component class declaration
 - Implements the method `ngOnInit()`